 6. Delegation

-(1) The Treasurer may, by writing signed by him, delegate to the Permanent Head 5 or any other officer of the Treasury Department of the Public Service of the State the power to execute on behalf of the Crown in right of the State an instrument of guarantee or an instrument for indemnity under this Act where the giving of the guarantee or indemnity, as the case may be, has been first approved by the Treasurer.
+(1) The Treasurer may, by writing signed by him, delegate to the chief executive officer 4 or any other officer of the Treasury Department 5 of the Public Service of the State the power to execute on behalf of the Crown in right of the State an instrument of guarantee or an instrument for indemnity under this Act where the giving of the guarantee or indemnity, as the case may be, has been first approved by the Treasurer.

 (2) An instrument executed by a delegate of the Treasurer in accordance with this section shall be deemed to have been executed by the Treasurer.